 2020 marks 75 years since the end of the Second World War.
 To commemorate this important year, the NSW Government is interviewing WWII veterans about their experiences.
 Read our 75th Anniversary Stories.

-The Cobargo District Soldiers Memorial is a granite block construction with large granite plaque in the centre listing the names of those who served in the First World War.
-To either side are brass plaques listing the names from the Second World War, the Korean War and the Vietnam War.
-To the side of these are smaller inscribed plaques.
-To the far left is an old origional Honor Roll for Dignam Creek and at the center rear is a single white flag pole.
+The Cobargo and District Soldiers Memorial is a granite block construction with large granite plaque in the centre listing the names of those who served in the First World War.
+To either side are brass plaques listing the names from the Second World War, the Korean and Vietnam Wars.
+To the side of these are smaller inscribed plaques with quotations.
+To the far left is an original First World War Roll of Honor from Dignam Creek and at the center rear is a single white flagpole.

 |Rank||Given Name||Family Name||Conflict/s||Fate||Service No.||Service||Campaign||Link|

 |G||Allen||World War 2||view|

 |H||Allen||World War 2||view|

 |A||Barlow||World War 2||view|

 |C||Barlow||World War 2||view|